High-Precision Amplitude-Modulated Continuous-Wave Lunar Laser Ranging

 \subsubsection{Atmosphere}

 The relevant quantity for LLR is the variation of the neutral-atmosphere delay over an integration window $T$, not its absolute value.
 Under Kolmogorov turbulence with frozen flow, the optical-path structure function obeys the usual $(\tau/\tau_0)^{5/3}$ scaling, and for $T\gg \tau_0$ the variance of the time-averaged path scales as $\sigma_{R,\mathrm{atm}}^2(T)\propto \tau_0/T$, as summarized in the atmospheric-turbulence Appendix~\ref{app:atm_turbulence}.
-Calibrating the overall amplitude of this model to existing mm-class LLR data and SLR experience (coherence time $\tau_0\sim 5$~ms, isoplanatic angle $\theta_0\sim 1^\circ$, and Fried parameter $r_0\simeq 0.2$~m at 1064~nm) gives
+Calibrating the overall amplitude of this model to existing mm-class LLR data and SLR experience (coherence time \(\tau_0\sim 5~\mathrm{ms}\), effective differential-delay angular scale \(\theta_0\sim 1^\circ\), and Fried parameter \(r_0\simeq0.2~\mathrm{m}\) at 1064 nm) gives

 on $T\simeq 30$--$100$~s for typical mid-latitude seeing without aggressive elevation cuts.
 This reproduces the $300$--$500~\mu\mathrm{m}$ atmospheric term that dominates the generic 1~kW CW LLR error budget in \cite{Turyshev:CW-LLR:2025} and corresponds to our Case~A.